knowledgetranslation/process/how_to_make_a_quality_website.md

 1. Perform the **Testing** steps.

+1. Perform Search Engine Optimization by ensuring proper meta-information and titles have been used for all pages, including the use of structured data (e.g. [schema.org](http://schema.org/)).[^14]

+	* Also consider using search engine submission tools, such as [Google Webmaster Tools](https://www.google.com/webmasters/tools/home?hl=en).

+	* The best ways to achieve high-ranking search results are to have high quality content; semantic, validated code; and high performance.
+All of these should have been handled before this point in the process.

+1. Perform the **Testing** steps.

 ### Testing

 1. Test the templates in as many browsers as possible, on as many devices as possible, with as many assistive technologies as possible.
 Make sure everything functions as it should and looks ok (though not necessarily pixel perfect!).